4got-dev/4got/README.md

-# Got
+# 4got

-Utils over git commands that you may for4got
+Utils over git commands that you forgot
 Very useful for reviewers

 ## To do